 Bitcoin and the Limits of Privacy

-Hierarchical Deterministic (HD) wallets are now mostly standard in the industry.
+We have discussed Hierarchical Deterministic (HD) wallets elsewhere as a very convenient back up method.
+They are also extremely important from a privacy perspective.
 Multiple addresses can be generated from a single private seed as and when required.
 Most HD wallets automatically rotate addresses for single use, both on the sending and receiving end, including the address to which change is sent.
-This greatly complicates efforts to create a connection between transactions.
-As an additional convenience, all present and future addresses are forever associated with the private seed regardless of where and when the wallet is restored, making wallet admin much simpler.
+This greatly complicates efforts for watchers to create a connection between your different transactions – remember, it is impossible to connect one public address with another by looking at them.
+Only the private key recognizes their relationship.

-Some wallets allow for the creation of multiple wallets within the same master wallet - BitLox is one good example out of a handful.
-This allows for the creation of a wallet to associate with different purposes - one for personal and family expenses, one for business ventures, another to fund your hoboken squat cobbler addiction, etc. This ensures that, even if one address is somehow tied back to the wallet, your different ventures will be unconnectable - at least from the address perspective.
+Most wallets now allow for the creation of multiple wallets within the same master wallet.
+This allows for the creation of a wallet to associate with different purposes – one for personal and family expenses, one for business ventures, another to fund your hoboken squat cobbler addiction, etc. This ensures that, even if one address is somehow tied back to the wallet, your different ventures will be unconnectable – at least from the address perspective.

 However, anonymizing addresses does not protect against network observers like ISPs, mobile carriers, bitcoin nodes or the wallets themselves.
-The aforementioned chainanalysis, for instance, has employed in the past "listening" nodes which would be able to identify user IP addresses.
-In an article on the subject, Coindesk writer Grace Caffyn notes that the incident highlights "the fact that bitcoin operates on 'user-selectable privacy' – by default it is no more secret than a google search from a home internet connection".
+The company Chainanalysis, for instance, has employed in the past “listening” nodes which would be able to identify user IP addresses, which might be tied back to a physical address through ISP or mobile carriers.

-Network privacy is partially a function of how exactly transaction verification is handled.
-Some wallets run on a "trusted node" model, in which verification is managed by their own trusted node or nodes, which will then know which IP is requesting which transaction information - thus tying IP to wallet address, and addresses to one another.
-While wallet providers would claim that they don't save or monitor such information, we can only take them at their word.
+Privacy from snoops like Chainanalysis is partially a function of how exactly transaction verification is handled.
+Some wallets run on a “trusted node” model, in which verification is managed by their own trusted node or nodes, which will then know which IP is requesting which transaction information – thus tying IP to wallet address, and addresses to one another.
+While wallet providers claim that they don’t save or monitor such information, we can only take them at their word.

 SPV wallets offer an improved method of validation over the trusted node model.
 SPV wallets query any full node on the network to check transactions – but as they still search for particular transactions the wallet, or any other snooper, could still make a pretty good guess as to which IP is associated with which particular address.

-A greater level of transactional anonymity is theoretically offered when running your own node, through the use of bitcoin-QT or Bitcoin Armory, or even Schinbach's Bitcoin Wallet which offers the option to connect to your own trusted node.
-Of course, that does not prevent your mobile carrier or ISP from capturing your information were they so inclined.
+A greater level of transactional anonymity is offered when running your own node.
+Of course, this does not prevent your mobile carrier or ISP from capturing your information were they so inclined.
 Nor does it protect against malware, which figures much more prominently in the discussion when desktop wallets are involved.
 And finally, other network users will still be able to associate an IP address to a full node, and thus know of an association to bitcoin, despite not knowing the exact transactions.

-Others, myself included, believe that transactional anonymity, or as close an approximation to it as possible, is of great importance for bitcoin to remain a viable payment alternative.
-While I want money launderers and terrorists arrested just as much as the next guy, you cannot tailor privacy only to those who have good intentions.
-As Tim Cook wrote in his response to the FBI request to build a backdoor into the San Bernardino terrorist iphones: "In today's digital world, the "key" to an encrypted system is a piece of information that unlocks the data, and it is only as secure as the protections around it.
-Once the information is known, or a way to bypass the code is revealed, the encryption can be defeated by anyone with that knowledge."
+While we want terrorists and thieves arrested just as much as the next guy, you cannot tailor privacy only to those who have good intentions.
+As Tim Cook wrote in his response to the FBI request to build a backdoor into the San Bernardino terrorist iphones: “In today’s digital world, the “key” to an encrypted system is a piece of information that unlocks the data, and it is only as secure as the protections around it.
+Once the information is known, or a way to bypass the code is revealed, the encryption can be defeated by anyone with that knowledge.”
+And not only the good guys want to defeat encryption.